 The Company's stock option awards are generally subject to graded vesting over a three-year service period.
 All outstanding options were granted at prices equal to fair market value at the date of grant.
-The options granted prior to September 30, 2003 have a ten-year contractual life from date of issuance, expiring in various periods through 2013.
+The options granted prior to September 30, 2003, have a ten-year contractual life from date of issuance, expiring in various periods through 2013.
 Beginning in fiscal 2004, the options granted have a five-year contractual life from date of issuance.
-The Company recognizes compensation cost on a straight-line basis over the requisite service period for the entire award.
+The Company recognizes compensation cost on a straight-line basis over the requisite service period for the entire

 The fair value of each option award is estimated as of the date of grant using the Black-Scholes option pricing model.
 The weighted average assumptions for the periods indicated are noted below.
 Expected volatility is based on historical volatility of ESCO's stock calculated over the expected term of the option.
-For fiscal years 2009 and 2008, the Company utilized historical company data to develop its expected term assumption.
-For fiscal year 2007, the expected term was calculated using the simplified method for "plain-vanilla" options.
+The Company utilizes historical company data to develop its expected term assumption.
 The risk-free rate for the expected term of the option is based on the U.S. Treasury yield curve in effect at the date of grant.
-The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions used for grants in 2009, 2008 and 2007, respectively: expected dividend yield of 0% in all periods; expected volatility of 39.3%, 34.8% and 27.3%; risk-free interest rate of 1.9%, 2.9% and 4.6%; and expected term of 3.8 years, 3.8 years and 3.5 years.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions used for grants in 2010, 2009 and 2008, respectively: expected dividend yield of 0.9%, 0% and 0%; expected volatility of 48.1%, 39.3% and 34.8%; risk-free interest rate of 1.9%, 1.9% and 2.9%; and expected term of 3.9 years, 3.8 years and 3.8 years.